How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 • Other issues (pest problems, foundation damage, oil tanks on the property, etc.)

-If in doubt about a problem with the home’s condition, most top real estate agents would recommend you disclose it.
-If you know of an issue and choose not to disclose a major problem, and that defect is later discovered, you could be held liable for damage or subsequent costs.
+If you are unsure about a problem with the home’s condition, most top real estate agents recommend you disclose it.
+If you know of an issue and choose not to disclose a major defect, and that defect is later discovered, you could be held liable for damage or subsequent costs.

 9. Close the sale — with professional help